theomails/progressive/README.md

 # Progressive Swing - A simple reactive component model for Swing inspired by Vue JS

+The Progressive reactive component model enables users to encapsulate UI components well - so that the entire app can be defined as a deeply nested tree of components.
+Build nifty custom components or quickly wrap Swing components in PComponents and make the most out of the powerful Swing components like tables and trees.

+## Progressive Component

 A _progressive component_ takes inputs from its parent in terms of `props`.
 It has `data`, which can be richer than the `props` passed in, which represents its whole _state_.
 Whenever this data changes, the component should pass the updated data to the framework, which uses some hooks on the component to decide whether to update this component itself and/or its children and then calls the render hooks.